s4nchez/hugo_site/content/posts/2021-02-28-kotlin-adoption-on-server-side.md

 Eventually, I've moved to other positions but was lucky enough to see Kotlin used on the server-side in various other projects.
 And I also experienced firsthand a number of reasons for teams to be strongly reluctant to adopt Kotlin.

-It's curious to see that the resistance doesn't always arise from the actual language merits.
+It's curious to see that the resistance doesn't always arise from the merits of the actual language.
 So why hasn't the Java server-side community adopted Kotlin more heavily?

 Here are some reasons my colleagues and I have encountered: